Trump: If I were embattled VA nominee Ronny Jackson, I'd withdraw

 It put most of the blame on Kuhlman; Jackson was given Kuhlman's post, in addition to running the medical unit, in 2013.

-One administration source said Jackson, who feels the allegations against him are false, has expressed interest in airing it all out at a hearing rather than stepping aside.
+One administration source said Jackson, who believes that the allegations against him are false, has expressed interest in airing it all out at a hearing rather than stepping aside.
 The expectation is Jackson will make a decision "very soon" — in a matter of days, not weeks.

 Two sources told NBC News that prior internal White House reviews found nothing out of the ordinary.